 Memory Card Benchmarks

-Testing for each memory card was conducted in-camera, which involved filling the buffer and then evaluating the time it takes to clear it.
+Testing for each memory card was conducted in-camera, which involved filling the buffer and evaluating the time it takes to clear it.

 See more stats with the SD Memory Card Speed Tests and the CFexpress Type A Speed Tests.